“David” shares his observations about the affair recovery process based on his own journey.

 This is the eggshell phase, because both of you have been walking on eggshells for so long you’re stuck in a mode of analyzing everything said (and not said).
 Every mode change by either person is interpreted through the trauma of the affair.
 For example, if I look “serious” while sitting on the couch and don’t laugh at a TV show, my wife assumes I’m mad at her about the affair.
 In reality, I just had a stressful day at work and don’t find the show funny.
 I don’t have any advice on this phase because I’m still in it.

 Good luck.
-You are human.
-You made a mistake.
+You are human and you made a mistake.
 You will not be defined by this mistake, so please take care of yourself.
-You and your husband can get passed this and this doesn’t define who you are as a person or who you both are as a couple.
+Your husband and you can get past this and this doesn’t define who you are as a person or who you both are as a couple.

 Thanks to “Mary” and “David” for their comments.
 Please share your thoughts on David’s observations about the affair recovery process in the comment section.